 By creating a Framework Profile, organizations can identify areas where existing processes need strengthening, or where new processes can be implemented.

-These profiles and the common language provided in the Framework Core can improve communication through the organization and improve your risk management strategy.
+These profiles and the common language provided in the Framework Core can improve communication throughout the organization and improve your risk management strategy.

-Pairing a Framework Profile with an implementation plan allows your organization to decide on which cost-effective protective measures will be taken based on information systems, business environment and probability of cybersecurity event.
+Pairing a Framework Profile with an implementation plan allows your organization to decide on which cost-effective protective measures will be taken based on information systems, the business environment, and the probability of cybersecurity events.

 Finally, the Framework Implementation Tiers provide your organization with context about how robust your cybersecurity strategy is and whether you have applied the appropriate level of rigor for the size and complexity of your organization.
-Tiers can be used as communication tools to discuss mission priority, risk appetite and budget too.
+Tiers can be used as communication tools to discuss mission priority, risk appetite, and budget.

 What is in the NIST Cybersecurity Framework Core?